Professional Disc Golf Association

 disc golf.
 The PDGA is the global governing body of disc golf.
 The organization promotes the sport through tournament development, course development, rules and competitive standards, media and sponsor relations, and public education and outreach.

-As of September 1, 2022, the current PDGA Board of Directors consists of PDGA President Nate Heinold, Vice President Wilbur Wallis, Treasurer David Schreff, and Secretary Geoff Hungerford, as well as Laura Nagtegaal, Leah Tsinajinnie, and Conrad Damon.
+As of September 1, 2025, the current PDGA Board of Directors consists of Board President Nate Heinold, Board Vice President Geoff Hungerford, and Directors Wilbur Wallis, Terhi Kytö, Theo Pozzy, Charlie Mead, and Matthew Rothstein.

 Organizational structure

-The PDGA is a membership organization with Professional-class and Amateur-class members who pay yearly dues to belong to the organization.
+The PDGA is a nonprofit corporation and federally-recognized 501(c)(4) with Professional-class and Amateur-class members who pay yearly dues to belong to the organization.

-Board of Directors
+Board of directors

-Strategic planning and oversight is handled by the Board of Directors, usually comprising seven Board members elected by the active PDGA membership from a pool of self-nominated candidates who must themselves be PDGA members in good standing.
+Strategic planning and oversight is handled by the Board of Directors, usually comprising seven Board members elected by the active PDGA membership from a pool of candidates who must themselves be PDGA members in good standing.
+Potential candidates submit materials to the Nominating Committee, who determine the candidates who will actually appear on the ballot.
 Board members serve three-year terms, and elections are staggered such that only two or three members of the Board are elected each year.
-In 2022, Laura Nagtegaal was re-elected to her second term on the Board and Conrad Damon was elected for the first time since his prior service (1999-2002).
-In 2021, the members elected Leah Tsinajinnie, David Schreff, and Wilbur Wallis to their first terms on the Board.
-In 2020, Nate Heinold was re-elected to his second term on the Board, and Geoff Hungerford was appointed to complete the term of Will Schusterick.
-Heinold and Hungerford's spots on the Board will be up for election in 2023.
+In 2025, the members elected Charlie Mead and Matthew Rothstein to their first terms on the Board.
+In 2024, the members re-elected Wilbur Wallis to his second term on the Board and elected Theo Pozzy and Terhi Kytö to their first terms on the Board.
+In 2023, the members re-elected Nate Heinold to his third term on the Board and elected Geoff Hungerford to his first full term after serving 30 months as an appointed replacement for Will Shusterick.
+Heinold and Hungerford's spots will be up for election in 2026.

-The Board votes to elect four officer positions from its seven members: President, Vice President, Treasurer, and Secretary.
-The current officers are: Nate Heinold, President; Wilbur Wallis, Vice President; David Schreff, Treasurer; Geoff Hungerford, Secretary.
-The other three Board members are Directors with no specific officer role.
+The Board votes to elect a presiding officer (the President of the Board) and a Vice President.
+The other Board members are Directors with no specific role.
 Board decisions require a quorum of four members, and most decisions are made by majority vote.

+The PDGA's corporate officers are the Executive Director, Doug Bjerkaas, the Senior Director of Operations, Tim Messer, and the Senior Director of Policy & Compliance, Mike Sullivan.

 Staff

-The PDGA also has a professional staff that handles tactical planning and day-to-day operations, led by Executive Director Joe Chargualaf.
-The staff is split into several directorates which address organizational operations, membership services, quality control and operations at large events, support for tournament directors and events of all sizes, marketing and media, and technological advancements and event administration tools.
+The PDGA also has a professional staff that handles tactical planning and day-to-day operations, led by the Executive Director.
+The staff perform the critical functions of the PDGA, including organizational operations, membership services, quality control and operations at large events, support for tournament directors and events of all sizes, marketing and media, and technological advancements and event administration tools.

 Volunteers

-Finally, the PDGA has a dedicated team of volunteers.
+Finally, the PDGA has a team of volunteers.
 The State Coordinators, Province Coordinators, and Country Representatives manage the event calendars and serve as a front-line point of contact between the organization and the grassroots local clubs and Event Directors.